Kafa’ah in Contemporary Islamic Marriage: Insights from a Systematic and Meta-Analytical Review

 Abstract

 The concept of kafa’ah (marital compatibility) in Islamic marriage law has long served as a normative framework to ensure harmony between spouses based on factors such as lineage, wealth, profession, and religious commitment.
-However, contemporary societies face new realities—such as interethnic marriage, rising education levels, and socioeconomic diversity—that challenge traditional interpretations of kafa’ah.
-This study asks: how is the concept of kafa’ah interpreted, debated, and applied in contemporary Islamic scholarship and legal systems across Muslim-majority societies?
-The main goal is to systematically review the existing literature to identify dominant themes, gaps, and the evolving application of kafa’ah in modern contexts.
-Using a meta-analysis and the PRISMA framework, the researcher selected and analyzed 42 peer-reviewed articles published between 2000 and 2024, drawn from databases such as Scopus, ScienceDirect, and PubMed.
-The results show that most studies on kafa’ah still adopt a normative-theological approach, with limited empirical engagement.
-The concept is most frequently discussed in relation to social status, wealth, piety, and religious affiliation.
-However, a growing number of studies reflect a shift toward understanding kafa’ah in terms of mutual respect, shared values, and socioeconomic compatibility rather than rigid class or lineage standards.
-These findings suggest the need for a more contextual and reform-oriented approach to kafa’ah, especially in legal systems and religious fatwas that seek to balance tradition with social justice and contemporary realities.
+However, contemporary societies face new realities—such as inter-ethnic marriages, higher levels of education, and socioeconomic diversity—that challenge traditional interpretations of kafa’ah.
+This study explores how the concept of kafa’ah is interpreted, debated, and applied within contemporary Islamic legal scholarship and systems across Muslim-majority communities.
+The primary objective is to systematically review the existing literature to identify dominant themes, research gaps, and developments in the application of kafa’ah in contemporary contexts.
+Using meta-analysis and the PRISMA framework, the researchers selected and analyzed 42 peer-reviewed articles published between 2000 and 2024 from databases including Scopus, ScienceDirect, and PubMed.
+The findings indicate that most studies on kafa’ah still adopt a normative-theological approach with limited empirical engagement, with the concept most frequently discussed in relation to social status, wealth, piety, and religious affiliation.
+However, an increasing number of studies reflect a shift in understanding kafa’ah toward mutual respect, shared values, and socioeconomic compatibility rather than rigid class or lineage standards.
+These findings underscore the necessity of a contemporary, contextual, and reform-oriented approach to kafa’ah, particularly within legal systems and religious fatwas that aim to strike a balance between tradition and social justice, as well as the realities of modern society.

 Downloads